glennhenry/cs-notes/docs/compilers-and-programming-languages/03-scanning/scanning.md

 The purpose of scanning is to reduce the input complexity by removing meaningless comments for the parser and eliminating whitespace (e.g., spaces, tabs, carriage returns, newlines), while only preserving the important tokens for the parser.

 ![Scanning algorithm for Pascal](./scanning.png)
-Source : Book 2 page 48
+Source: Book 2 page 48

 Above is the outline of scanner algorithm in Pascal programming language.
 Although it is from a specific language, the similar approach can be used for others.
 In general, the algorithm should ignore any white spaces.
 If it encounters unique symbols, it checks the symbol table if it is meaningful for the language.
 If some keywords are not from the language, it could be user-defined identifier, the compiler will also keep track of this.

 The deterministic behavior of scanner can be described with a [finite automaton](/theory-of-computation-and-automata/finite-automata) like [DFA](/theory-of-computation-and-automata/finite-automata#dfa).
 Deterministic means the system will always know what to do when it encounters any input.
 The automaton starts with an initial state, then it transitions to other state depending on the symbol encountered.
 If it reaches a final state, it means it has recognized some token.

 ![Finite automaton of Pascal scanner](./finite-automaton.png)
-Source : Book 2 page 49
+Source: Book 2 page 49

-A typical behavior of scanner is :
+A typical behavior of scanner is:

 1. If it is unnecessary characters like comments and white lines, ignore them.
 2. If it is single character token, such as operator like `=`, `+`, `-`; literals, punctuations, save it as token.